University of Waterloo

 Applicants will be contacted by e-mail.
 A rapid turnaround is required, so be sure to monitor your e-mail regularly.

-Students who are Canadian citizens or Landed Immigrants, and who have completed all the course requirements of at least the first year of university with an average of 72% or above may apply.
+Students may apply if they are a Canadian citizen, a permanent resident of Canada or a Protected Person under subsection 95(2) of the Immigration and Refugee Protection Act (Canada), as of the deadline date for applications at the institution.
 The assistantships will be awarded on the basis of grades, and the availability of projects and funds.
 The USRA will also be subject to the rules and regulations of NSERC.

 Search for a supervisor by research area:

 The monthly stipend will be the minimum of $2184 per month, which will include vacation pay and benefits.